The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

+Mara Beller criticized the rhetoric of ``inevitability'' of the founding fathers\cite{Beller}.
+And she had a point insofar as the founding fathers claimed inevitability but did not elaborate on it.
+Hamiltonian notions provide some evidence that Schr\"odinger's equation has indeed an kind of mathematical inevitability.
+It results from spelling out some simple basic principles mathematically, namely continuity, causality and {\it extension}.
+Energy quantization is then not a principle at the foundation, it emerges from the solutions of Schr\"odinger's equation.

-Our analysis reveals that the invention of an action constant neither necessarily stems from discontinuity nor does it contradict causality.
-In the contrary, we used both arguments to demonstrate the ``deeper'' logic in Schr\"odinger's equation that presents itself as a theory of motion for smooth ``ensembles'' (i.e. distributions).
-There is no ``chunking'' of energy but simply a unit conversion factor indicating the equivalence of frequency and energy on the fundamental level~\cite{Ralstonhbar}.
-In the words of Dirac~\cite{DiracLNH}: \begin{quotation} The information that experimentalists obtain provides us with a number of constants.
-These constants usually have dimensions, and then of course, they depend on what units one uses, whether centimeters or inches.
-Then they are not of theoretical interest. \end{quotation} As in case of any physical constant with unit, also the {\it value} of $\hbar$ depends on the (contingent historical) choice of units and is devoid of any theoretical significance~\cite{fit_paper}.
-We shall argue in part two that and why {\it some} action constant is required -- even in classical Hamiltonian mechanics -- {\it as soon as Hamiltonian mechanics is presumed to be a fundamental theory}.
+This analysis reveals that the invention of an action constant neither stems necessarily from discontinuity nor does it contradict causality.
+In the contrary, we used both arguments to demonstrate the ``deeper'' logic in Schr\"odinger's equation that presents itself in our view as a theory of motion for smooth ``ensembles'' (i.e. distributions).
+There is no ``chunking'' of energy but simply a unit conversion factor indicating the equivalence of frequency and energy on this supposedly fundamental level.
+As Hermann Weyl pointed out, it has the same significance as the speed of light which implies that it can, using a natural system of units, it is superfluous.
+Also John Ralston emphasized that quantum mechanics can be formulated in a way such that $\hbar$ is absent and that this approach has many advantages~\cite{Ralstonhbar}.